The Power of Localization for Efficiently Learning Linear Separators with Noise: Learning with malicious noise

 \end{itemize} Furthermore, the algorithm can be implemented in polynomial time. \end{theorem}

-Almost identically to Section~\ref{a:uniform-app}, our proof of Theorem~\ref{thm:lopchop-admissible} proceeds through a series of lemmas.
-Condition 1 of Definition~\ref{d:admissible} implies that we may assume without loss of generality that the instances $x_1,...,x_n$ from $S$ are distinct.
+Our proof of Theorem~\ref{thm:lopchop} proceeds through a series of lemmas.
+Lemma~\ref{l:ilc} implies that we may assume without loss of generality that the instances $x_1,...,x_n$ from $S$ are distinct.
 Obviously, a feasible $q$ satisfies the requirements of the lemma.
 So all we need to show is \begin{itemize} \item there is a feasible solution $q$, and \item we can simulate a separation oracle: given a provisional solution $\hat{q}$, we can find a linear constraint violated by $\hat{q}$ in polynomial time. \end{itemize}

 We will start by working on proving that there is a feasible $q$.
 First of all, a Chernoff bound implies that $n \geq \mathrm{poly}(1/\eta', 1/\delta)$ suffices for it to be the case that, with probability $1 - \delta$, at most $2 \eta'$ members of $S$ are noisy.
 Let us assume from now on that this is the case.